Vermont-NEA Angelo J. Dorta Award for Teaching Excellence

 - What advice would you give to someone entering the profession on how to attain teaching excellence?

-3 letters, maximum 2 pages.
+Up to 3 letters, maximum 2 pages each, double spacing preferred.
 Letters of endorsement are written by the nominee's local affiliate president, colleagues, current or former students, parents, or community members.
-Letters must note how long the writer has known the nominee and in what capacity the writer is able to comment on the nominee's professional work.
-Letters should be signed, and the salutation should address the state affiliate selection committee or the national panel for The NEA Foundation Award for Teaching Excellence.
+Letters should be signed, if possible, and the salutation should address the state affiliate selection committee or the national selection panel for The NEA Foundation Awards for Teaching Excellence.

 Questions?
 Call 1-800-649-6375 or e-mail email@example.com